sigmod/sqlpp/document.md

       { "$1": [ { "message": " like samsung the plan is amazing" }, { "message": " like t-mobile its platform is mind-blowing" } ], "uid": 2 }
     ]

-In the query, in principle, `msg` is not a in-scope variable in the `SELECT` cluase, however, the query above can be seen as a syntatic sugar of the following query and hence can still be executed:
+In the query, in principle, `msg` is not a in-scope variable in the `SELECT` clause, however, the query above can be seen as a syntatic sugar of the following query and hence can still be executed:

     SELECT uid AS uid,
            (